razvanilin/react-id1354/README.md

 npm install
 ```

-Install MySql and run and make sure the service is running.
+Install MySql and make sure the service is running.

 Create MySQL user and a database.